 For income categories, consider all the ways you make money in your business.
 You can start by listing everything you sell and then grouping those items into broad categories.
 These broad categories should line up with your income streams.
 For example, in my business my income categories are consulting services, digital products, content creation, and teaching.

-For expenses, refer to a tax deduction cheat sheet (like the one you can download here) and circle all the deductions that relate to your business.
+For expenses, refer to a (downloadable) tax deduction cheat sheet and circle all the deductions that relate to your business.
 Then, think about your spending.
 Is there anything that you spend money on that’s not listed?
 Add those to your list of deductions, too.

 Step 3: Set aside bookkeeping time.